coomdev/pngextraembedder/README.md

 In the quick reply form, a magnet icon will appear.
 Clicking it will allow you to add files to attach to the file that will be uploaded and shown on 4chan.
 Hovering on the magnet will reveal a pencil icon, that will attach the content of your message box to the file, use it as a way to hide messages.

-And finally a checkmark that will do the uploading, make sure to have selected the file you'll post on 4chan beforehand.
+Your embeds will be attached as you add them after you've selected a file, but can be prepared before selecting your main file.

 ![qr](screen.png)

 By default, you can add up to 5 attachments to a file.
 This limit can be raised, but keep in mind others using the default settings will only see your 5 first files, unless they themselves raised that limit in the settings.

+### Thread Watcher

+The "thread watcher" allows you to find threads that contain embeds.
+A lot of the results might be false positives from people posting directly files from boorus, so you can adjust the perceptual hash filter settings to reduce that.
+Setting it to a very high value ensures results will be exclusively made of direct link embeds.

+The "Contribute" checkbox makes your browser report posts with embeds you come accross during your regular browsing to [telepee](https://git.coom.tech/coomdev/telepee).
+It is recommended to enable it if you frequently post as it'll make your posts more visible to other extension users.

 # <a id="coom"></a> TroubleShooting